Sslaxx/Godot_Sonic_Engine/Docs/Template.md

 Most of the template is covered in [the project structure document](Structure.txt).
 This covers the system script files `Scripts\System` `Scenes\System`.
 Won't cover how they work - they're fairly sufficiently documented to hopefully make it obvious.
 This covers the most basic stuff already in the template and what it's for.
 Also covers some default files.

-## app_space

-This `Node` is used for game(play) related variables (anything from scores, lives etc. up), settings (unrelated to application settings, so things like difficulty level would be kept here) and so on.

 ## colour_space

 Convenience `Node` script containing a list of colours and their RGB values.